Cover Image

 Local File Inclusion Leading to Potential Remote Code Execution in DerbyNet’s kiosk.php

-• Type of Vulnerability: Local File Inclusion (LFI) with potential for Remote Code Execution (RCE)
+Type Local File Inclusion (LFI) with potential for Remote Code Execution (RCE)

 Before a critical security patch was applied, DerbyNet’s kiosk.php exhibited a severe Local File Inclusion (LFI) vulnerability.
-The flaw was rooted in the handling of the $_GET['page'] parameter:
+The flaw was rooted in the handling of the $_GET['page'] parameter without proper validation.

 // 'page' query argument to support testing